MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/configure-web-services-with-ssl.md

 5. On the **Security** tab, under **Allow**, select **Full Control** and **Read**, and then choose **OK**.

-##  <a name="Thumbprint"></a> Obtaining the Certificate's Thumbprint
+##  <a name="Thumbprint"></a> Get the certificate's thumbprint
  The thumbprint is a string of hexadecimal characters that identifies the certificate.
 You use the thumbprint when you configure the web service's port to use the certificate.
-To perform this task, you continue working in the Certificates snap-in in Microsoft Management Console.

-#### To obtain the certificate's thumbprint

-1. In the left pane under **Console Root**, expand the **Certificates \(Local Computer\)** node, expand the **Personal** folder, and then choose the **Certificates** folder

-     The center pane displays all the certificates.

-2. Right-click the certificate that you imported, and then choose **Open**.
+1. In the MMC, right-click the certificate that you imported, and then choose **Open**.

 3. In the **Certificate** dialog box, choose the **Details** tab.